christopherhendrich/istio-to-asm/docs/Lab2-Default-migration-with-CA.md

 ```

 ### Migrate the Bookinfo app to ASM
 Congratulations, your first app is migrated.
-We will rpeat the same process for the Bookinfo app.
+We will repeat the same process for the Bookinfo app.
 You would rpeat this process for all of your applications until all your applications are migrated to ASM.
 ```
 kubectl label namespace bookinfo istio.io/rev=asm-1102-2 istio-injection- --overwrite kubectl rollout restart deployment -n bookinfo